-The most effective prevention against abuse is building, “[an] honest relationship where children can ask questions and share feelings without judgment,” says Audrey Rastin, manager of prevention and public education at Boost Child and Youth Advocacy Centre.
+Build trust The most effective prevention against abuse is building, “[an] honest relationship where children can ask questions and share feelings without judgment,” says Audrey Rastin, manager of prevention and public education at Boost Child and Youth Advocacy Centre.
 “This will increase the likelihood that they will come to us when they are uncomfortable.”

 Answer questions about bodies—even the awkward ones—with fact-based, age-appropriate information.
 This lets kids know it’s OK for them to talk to you about anything.

 And help children articulate their feelings to show you accept and care about their emotions.
 For example, tell your preschooler post-tantrum, “That was some really big anger!
 We call that feeling ‘furious!’”
 If your child is non-verbal, there may be alternative ways to help them express feelings, like signing, movement exercises or even art.

 Talk about bodies Kids who can correctly name their body parts, including their genitals, are less vulnerable to abuse.
 Sexual predators want to keep their actions secret.
 According to a 1995 study of convicted child abusers, children who can talk about their bodies don’t make appealing targets as they’re more likely to tell if someone touches them inappropriately.